freelancing-people/content/Interviews/Spatie/01 - Spatie Consultancy.md

 If you want to start a blog, of course, write about things that spark your interest.
 Start reading other blogs about the same subjects.
 Do not be afraid of writing about something somebody else already wrote a blog post about before you.
 The chances are that you have a different style and will have put emphasis on other aspects of the subject.

 There are all kinds of blogs.
-Some people only write original articles, some only link to other people's blogs, and of course, there's the combination (what my blog is real).
+Some people only write original articles, some only link to other people's blogs, and of course, there's the combination (what my blog is like).

 My advice is just to start a blog, get your first out there as quickly as possible.
-The chances are that you'll get a small (or if you're lucky, big) reaction for your audience.
+The chances are that you'll get a small (or if you're lucky, big) reaction from your audience.
 If you feel motivated enough to do it again, do so...

 ### What advice would you give the freelancers/agencies who are struggling to achieve financial security and be truly independent?